 Another note to keep in mind, excessive use of benzocaine can lead to methemoglobinemia, which is a blood disorder that can change how oxygen is carried to your cells.

-The condition is usually only prevalent among young children exposed to benzocaine and although this condition is extremely uncommon in adults, it is still possible if benzocaine is not used responsibly.
+The condition is typically only prevalent among young children exposed to benzocaine and although this condition is extremely uncommon in adults, it is still possible if benzocaine is not used responsibly.

 Methemoglobinemia can cause symptoms like: